CLI Commands

 openboot snapshot

-openboot snapshot --local
+openboot snapshot --local # save to ~/.openboot/snapshot.json

-openboot snapshot --json
+openboot snapshot --json # JSON to stdout

-openboot snapshot --json | jq '.packages.formulae'
+openboot snapshot | jq '.packages.formulae'

-openboot snapshot --import <path>
+openboot snapshot --publish

 openboot snapshot --import my-setup.json